JasonConger/Splunk.conf26/DEMO.md

 The magic happens here.

-* Go back to your VSCode instance that has the `$SPLUNK_HOME/etc/apps/splunk_conf26/demo` folder open
-* Set a breakpoint on a line of code
+* Set a breakpoint on a line of code after the inserted debug code
 * Click the debug icon
 * A debug profile named "Splunk Enterprise: Python Debugger" should have been created by the Splunk Add-on for Microsoft Visual Studio Code - select that
 * Press the "Start Debugging" icon next to the profile
-* If everything went according to plan, you should hit your breakpoint and now you have full debug capabilities
+* If everything went according to plan, you should hit your breakpoint and now you have full debug capabilities!

 ![Debug profile](images/debug_profile.png)